Khufukhaf II: Family

 Khufukhaf bore the title of "king's son", a title which is however purely honorary and does not represent a true filiation.
 Rather, it is possible that he was a son of vizier Khufukhaf I, a son of Khufu who served as such during Khafre's reign.
 However, the only known sons of Khufukhaf I's were Wetka and Iuenka.
 Reisner claimed that Khufukhaf II was a grandson of Khufukhaf I and thus a son of either Wetka, Iuenka or Khufukhaf I's daughter.
 It is most possible that Khufukhaf II was a grandson, and not the son of Khufukhaf I. This however remains conjectural.

 The wife of Khufukhaf II is known to have been princess Khentkaus.
-She bore the title of King's daughter of his body indicating in all likeliness that she was a daughter of a pharaoh.
+She bore the title of King's daughter of his body indicating in all likeliness that she was a daughter of a king.
 Khentkaus and Khufukhaf had two sons: Khaf-Khufu and Sety-Ptah.